canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 Configure `cloud-init` so that each new container inherits the required sysctl settings.

-Create a user data file:
+Create a cloud-init user-data file:

 ```shell
 cat <<EOF > cloudinit-userdata.yaml